w3f/polkadot-wiki/docs/general/glossary.md

 online, even if they haven't published a block this epoch.
 This is sometimes referred to as "ImOnline".

+## OpenGov

+Previously known as Governance v2 (Gov2) during early development, [OpenGov](../learn/learn-opengov) serves as the current governance protocol for Kusama and will eventually be deployed on Polkadot.

 ## Origin

 The initiator of an extrinsic.
 A simple origin would be the account that is sending a token to